 The Story of Folkway

-At the end of 2012, a second Folkway Music location was opened in Waterloo, Ontario - a half hour’s drive west of the original store.
-Built in 1906, the building at 22 Dupont St. East was once the home of Charles Fredrick Thiele, legendary Canadian band leader and composer.
+Within 5 years of opening, Folkway Music had grown too large for its 1000 square foot home, and embarked on a renovation that would ultimately triple the size of the store.
+Then, in 2012 Folkway Music opened its Waterloo, Ontario location – a half hour’s drive west of the original store.
+Built in 1906, the building at 22 Dupont St. East was once the home of Charles Fredrick Thiele, a legendary Canadian band leader and composer.
 It was in this building in the early 1920’s that Thiele founded Waterloo Music, one of Canada’s first music stores, and went on to build the nation’s largest music publishing house.